m-peeler/Furman-Now-Docs/Misc/FutureWork.md

 Some of the scrapers do not correctly parse time zone information, leading to publication date information being saved in UTC when it should be in EST. This effectively makes the app believe the story was posted at some point in the future.
 This is handled by displaying that the story was "Posted Recently", which regularly is displayed for stories collected by those scrapers that have this issues, but this should be seen as a bug instead of an expected behavior.
 Correcting problematic news scrapers should be done at some point.

 ### Library Blog
-The Furman Library [has a blog][Library Blog] (with an associated [RSS feed][https://blogs.furman.edu/library-news/feed/]) where they post various articles written by librarians.
+The Furman Library [Library Blog][has a blog] (with an associated [Library RSS][RSS feed]) where they post various articles written by librarians.
 Miles Dame has requested that we add this to the News Feed, and I seen no reason to deny the request.

+### Push Notifications for New Stories
+Allowing users to opt-in to relevant push notifications for specific sources could be useful.
+These should only come out some period of time after the story is posted so that we will make sure not to spam them with too many if a source posts in bulk.
+We could also programmatically generate some sort of "week in review" newsletter that is sent out

+### Persistent Source Filters & Settings
+Some readers may only want to get news from certain sources, or be able to filter out to only see a few sources at a time, or only pick stories from certain sections of a publication.
+This can be accomplished in some sense by searching for the publication's name, but that is not persistant, nor does it allow multiple sources to be included simultaneously.
+Adding these configurations may make it more useable.
+It could also allow them to toggle on or off the stacking of stories from the same source, or configure push notifications once implemented, or only display student-written content.

+## Admissions
+Working with admissions to add features that are targeted towards new students and improving the new student experience could make the app more useful.
+This could include adding the [Admissions Blog] to the news feed, though this is largely aimed at incoming students rather than current ones, and may not be apt for the campus audience at large, so I would recommend doing so only with consideration.

 ---
 [ArcGIS Online Project]: https://services1.arcgis.com/4pYHyjjOPNwIcnDB/arcgis/rest/services/Benches_On_Furman_University_Campus/FeatureServer